bradcopenhaver/ping-pong/README.md

 * 3 The program will replace numbers divisible by another input with "pong".
  * Input: 7, 3, 4
  * Output: [1, 2, "ping", "pong", 5, "ping", 7]
-* 4 Any number in the list divisible by both inputs will be replaced with "ping pong".
+* 4 Any number in the list divisible by both inputs will be replaced with "pingpong".
  * Input: 8, 2, 3
  * Output: [1, "ping", "pong", "ping", 5, "pingpong", 7, "ping"]
 * 5 The final list of words and numbers is displayed to the user.